Tinoco/Ticapsoriginal_website_score_overview/README.md

 # Ticapsoriginal website score overview
-Ticapsoriginal website sitemaps checker score overview
+Ticapsoriginal website sitemaps checker score overview based on sitemaps

 ## scan large sitemaps

-## plotting charts with 10 metrics :
+## plotting chart with 10 domain metrics :

 * crawling and show total of linkbuttons to hrefs
 * crawling and show total of images